 Frozen food manufacturers are proactively promoting the benefits of fast-freezing produce in retaining nutritional values and argue that frozen is better than fresh.
-Blueberries have 3 times more Vitamin C and frozen spinach has 25% more Vitamin E when frozen versus fresh after three days and the effort to cut salt and sugar, often used as preservatives, along with other less beneficial ingredients also appears to be resonating with customers who like their food healthy as well as convenient.
+Blueberries have 3 times more Vitamin C and frozen spinach has 25% more Vitamin E when frozen versus fresh after three days.
+The effort to cut salt and sugar, often used as preservatives, along with other less beneficial ingredients, also appears to be resonating with customers who like their food healthy as well as convenient.

 Why Kidchen choose frozen…

-When we started developing Kidchen meals we always saw them as being frozen, for its many benefits, but worried about the negative connotations after years of being told that ‘fresh is best’.
-Going forward we must now learn to re-train our brains and explore and celebrate frozen with its new innovation and exciting flavours.
+When we started developing Kidchen meals, we always saw them as being frozen.
+This was for its many benefits, but we were worried about the negative connotations after years of being told that ‘fresh is best’.
+Going forward, we must now learn to re-train our brains and explore and celebrate frozen with its new innovation and exciting flavours.
 Kidchen’s meals sit perfectly beside the new frozen ranges of Deliciously Ella, By Ruby, Amy’s Kitchen and Itzu.
 The blast freezing process preserves all our meals, which locks in freshness, flavour and nutritional value and means you get the longest possible shelf-life at home.
 There is no waste and absolutely no compromise on the taste and texture of the food.

 So, if you believe in sustainable eating, zero waste, getting the most for your money and enjoying really delicious food, it’s time to embrace frozen.
 It really is the new fresh!

 By Sarah Edwards and Victoria Dixon Co-founders of Kidchen

 Visit kidchen.co.uk to find out more about our healthy meals for kids made with organic produce, meat and sustainably caught fish.